franciscop/server-next/readme.md

 - Router has all verbs, as well as URL pattern matches
 - Full URL parsing, including `query` and `params` in ctx.url.
-- Body and Files parsing is working (TODO: try with binary files and add tests)
+- Body and Files parsing is working (need testing)
 - The middleware can return:
   - A number and it'll be set as the status code
   - A string and it'll be sent as plain text or html (if it starts with "<")